From April to September

 The ceremony ends in the Cathedral Basilica with the lighting of the votive lamp in honor of San Geronzio to invoke the protection of the patron saint.

-Since 2003, the Paliotto has been placed side by side with the Palio, which is held on the first Sunday of August.
+Since 2003, the Palio has been accompanied by the Paliotto which is contested on the first Sunday of August.

-The methods of carrying out are similar to those of the traditional Game of the Goose, but girls and boys between 10 and 14 years of age compete against each other and represent their neighborhood.
+The methods of execution are similar to those of the traditional Game of the Goose, but girls and boys between 10 and 14 years old will challenge each other and represent their neighborhood.

 The event is organized by the Cagli Historical Games Association.

 Born in 1996 on the idea and initiative of the local Pro Loco, it takes place every year on the third Saturday in August, attracting an increasingly larger audience.